 Last year I did a pre-calculus demo lesson.
 The last time I had anything to do with trigonometric equations was around 1994.
 I, like most other people on the planet, came to the decision that I was just not a "math person".
-Granted, I probably spent way too much time playing Green Day's Dookie and playing Super Metroid to actually study math, but I still felt like I just didn't have the "math gene".
+Granted, I probably spent way too much time listening to Green Day's Dookie and playing Super Metroid to actually study math, but I still felt like I just didn't have the "math gene."

 Overcoming limiting beliefs